scitran/client/BIDS.md

     thisBIDS = bids(dataDir)

 where dataDir is the local directory containing a BIDS formatted directory tree.
 The constructor scans the directory and returns a bids object that contains a listing of all the BIDS directories, meta data files and imaging data files.
-There is a @bids.validate method, and a few other utilities to help you check that the directory is compliant.
+There is a thisBids.validate method, and a few other utilities to help you check that the directory is compliant.

 Directory names in the bids object are stored relative to the home of the data directory.